Wilderness Systems Aspire 105 Review

 Padded thigh and knee bolsters or braces along the inner coaming of the cockpit not only provide a little cushion and protection from the hard, narrow plastic but also help you lock into a more stable paddling posture.

 The WS Aspire 105 leads the industry with its Sidelock XL Foot Brace system.
 It places the foot brace adjustment beside your thighs, allowing you to adjust them in the seated position.
-You don't have to reach all the way into the cockpit to move the foot brace as you do on the Sun Dolphin Aruba 10.

 The generously-sized cockpit makes for easy access in and out of the boat, even for the largest of paddlers.
 But on windy and wavy days you might want to consider investing in a spray skirt to stretch around this large cockpit.
 This will keep waves from breaching the cockpit and swamping your boat with water.